onesentforth/discipleschool/content/post/mind-the-gap/index.md

 source?
 It's helpful to think of ourselves as beggars who have found food, going to tell the other beggars where to find this food.
 We have no reason to boast.

 According to statistics, there often isn't really much of a gap at all between the lifestyles or worldviews of Christians and non-believers.
-In order to maintain our sense of moral superiority and convince ourselves that we have been "saved" from sin, we exagerrate any gaps that may exist, or even fabricate gaps of our own making. (holiness standards, church apparel, traditions).
+In order to maintain our sense of moral superiority and convince ourselves that we have been "saved" from sin, we exaggerate any gaps that may exist, or even fabricate gaps of our own making. (holiness standards, church apparel, traditions).

 as though we're better than others, we become so desperate to see a gap between us and them (where there often isn't one) scripture: measuring themselves among themselves...